Philosophy of war: Works about the philosophy of war

-Leo Tolstoy's 1869 novel War and Peace contains frequent philosophical digressions on the philosophy of war (and broader metaphysical speculations derived from Christianity and from Tolstoy's observations of the Napoleonic Wars).
-It was influential on later thought about war.
-Tolstoy's Christian-centered philosophy of war (especially his essays "A Letter to a Hindu" (1908) and "The Kingdom of God is Within You" (1894)) directly influenced Gandhi's Hinduism-centered non-violent resistance philosophy.
+Leo Tolstoy's 1869 novel War and Peace contains frequent philosophical digressions on the philosophy of war, utilizing metaphysical speculations derived from Christianity and his observations of the Napoleonic Wars.
+This highly influential work, alongside his later Christian-centered essays "A Letter to a Hindu" (1908) and "The Kingdom of God is Within You" (1894), directly shaped Gandhi's own Hinduism-centered non-violent resistance philosophy.

 Writing in 1869, Genrikh Leer emphasized the favorable effects of war on nations: "[...] war emerges as a powerful tool in the matter of improving the internal, moral and material life of peoples [...]."